-- Modulus of Elasticity and Young’s Modulus both are the same.
+- Both the Modulus of Elasticity and Young’s Modulus are the same.
 The modulus of elasticity is constant.

 - Robert Hooke introduces it.
-Robert Hooke (1635 – 1703) is the Early Scientist Worked on Applied Mechanics.
+Robert Hooke (1635 – 1703) was the early scientist who worked on Applied Mechanics.

-- Whereas Young’s modulus is denoted as “E” in 1807 by Thomas Young.
-It is explained in “Course of Lectures on Natural Philosophy and the Mechanical Arts” which is written by Thomas Young.
-He did detailed research in Elasticity Characterization.
+- Whereas Young’s modulus was denoted as “E” in 1807 by Thomas Young.
+It is explained in “Course of Lectures on Natural Philosophy and the Mechanical Arts”, which was written by Thomas Young.
+He did detailed research on Elasticity Characterisation.

-- According to the Robert Hook value of E depends on both the geometry and material under consideration.
-For find out the value of E, it is required physical testing for any new component.
+- According to Robert Hook, the value of E depends on both the geometry and material under consideration.
+To find out the value of E, physical testing is required for any new component.

 - A small piece of rubber and a large piece of rubber has the same elastic modulus.

-- Modulus of Elasticity is also known as the tensile modulus or Elastic modulus.
+- The modulus of elasticity is also known as the tensile modulus or elastic modulus.

 - It is a fundamental property of every material that cannot be changed.
-It dependents upon temperature and pressure, however.
+However, it depends upon temperature and pressure.

 - The Elastic Modulus is the measure of the stiffness of a material.
-In other words, it is a measure of how easily any material can be bend or stretch.
+In other words, it is a measure of how easily any material can be bent or stretched.

-- It is the slope of stress and strain diagram up to the limit of proportionality.
+- It is the slope of the stress and strain diagram up to the limit of proportionality.

 - It is used in engineering as well as medical science.